Antarctic Studies

 UC also offers:

-By learning about the Antarctic region, you will understand the impact Antarctica has and will continue to have on the world.
-You will be able to contribute to lots of unique areas like research, tourism, education, conservation and sustainability, engineering, and more.
+By learning about the Antarctic region, you will understand the impact Antarctica has on the world.
+You will be able to contribute to lots of areas like research, education, conservation and sustainability, engineering, and tourism.

 Find out more about what you can do with a degree from UC.